Approaching quantum criticality in a partially geometrically frustrated heavy-fermion metal: Results

 We use the specific-heat data to obtain $T_{\rm N}$ as the temperature where $C(T)$ is a maximum for low $x$.
-For larger Ni concentrations, however, the small specific-heat anomaly associated with the onset of magnetic order resides on a large $T$-dependent background $C_{\rm bg}$, similar to the behavior of CeCu$_{6-x}$Au$_x$ close to the QCP \cite{Lohneysen1996}.
-Hence we use $C(T)$ of the allegedly quantum-critical sample with $x = 0.144$ as 'background' that is subtracted from the data of the samples close to $x_c$, and take $T_{\rm N}$ as the temperature of the maximum of the resulting $\Delta C(T)$ curve.
+For larger Ni concentrations, however, the small specific-heat anomaly associated with the onset of magnetic order resides on a large $T$-dependent background $C_{\rm bg}$, similar to the behavior of CeCu$_{6-x}$Au$_x$ close to the QCP.\cite{Lohneysen1996} Hence we use $C(T)$ of the allegedly quantum-critical sample with $x = 0.144$ as 'background' that is subtracted from the data of the samples close to $x_c$, and take $T_{\rm N}$ as the temperature of the maximum of the resulting $\Delta C(T)$ curve.
 Of course, we cannot pin down the critical concentration with absolute accuracy.
 If the critical concentration would be slightly above $0.144$, we would estimate for $x = 0.144$ a maximum possible broad anomaly at $T_{\rm N}$ to $\approx 0.15\,\unit{K}$ for this sample.
 The resulting $T_{\rm N}(x)$ is shown in Fig.~\ref{px}.
 Up to $x = 0.1$, $T_{\rm N}(x)$ nicely follows a straight line as expected for the $2$D~AF QCP in the HMM model.
 The deviations towards the QCP, possibly signaling a restauration of three-dimensionality, will be discussed below.

-One might want to compare $T_{\rm N}(x)$ with the pressure dependence of $T_{\rm N}$ of pure CePdAl \cite{Tang1996,Goto2002,Prokevs2006} via the changes of the unit-cell volume by external hydrostatic pressure $p$ or by chemical pressure exerted by the smaller Ni atoms.
-While $V(x)$ is directly accessible from our x-ray diffraction data, for $V(p)$ one needs the compressibility which can be roughly estimated from the bulk moduli $B_V$ of the pure constituents as described in Ref.~\cite{Grimvall1999}.
-Apart from this uncertainty, $T_{\rm N} (p)$ data of different authors \cite{Tang1996,Goto2002,Prokevs2006}, while agreeing on a reduction of $T_{\rm N}$ with $p$, differ by a factor of $\approx 2$.
-We therefore cannot conclude whether the suppression with $x$ is solely due to a volume effect or (if the strong $T_{\rm N}(p)$ dependence of Goto {\it et al.} \cite{Goto2002} is invalid) is mediated partly by a change of the electronic structure induced by Ni substitution.
+One might want to compare $T_{\rm N}(x)$ with the pressure dependence of $T_{\rm N}$ of pure CePdAl via the changes of the unit-cell volume by external hydrostatic pressure $p$ or by chemical pressure exerted by the smaller Ni atoms.
+While $V(x)$ is directly accessible from our x-ray diffraction data, for $V(p)$ one needs the compressibility which can be roughly estimated from the bulk moduli $B_V$ of the pure constituents as described in Ref.~\onlinecite{Grimvall1999}.
+Apart from this uncertainty, $T_{\rm N} (p)$ data of different authors,\cite{Tang1996,Goto2002,Prokevs2006} while agreeing on a reduction of $T_{\rm N}$ with $p$, differ by a factor of $\approx 2$.
+We therefore cannot conclude whether the suppression of $T_{\rm N}$ with $x$ is solely due to a volume effect (if the strong $T_{\rm N}(p)$ dependence of Goto {\it et al.} (Ref. \onlinecite{Goto2002}) is valid) or is mediated partly by a change of the electronic structure induced by Ni substitution.